-Newbie hosting question (3 posts)
+Newbie hosting question

 I have been hosting several very small WordPress.org sites for friends on a shared hosting plan I have.
 I was inspired by the last Meetup to move to WP Multisite, and probably Reseller hosting, but not getting enough traffic that I need to… until yesterday.